Primanti Bros.

-Primanti Bros. (/prɪˈmænti/, /pər-/), sometimes called Primanti's for short, is a chain of sandwich shops in the eastern United States.
+Primanti Bros. (/prɪˈmænti/, /pər-/), sometimes called Primanti's for short, is a chain of casual dining sandwich shops in the eastern United States.
 Since its Pittsburgh founding in 1933, Primanti's has become a cultural icon of the region.
 The chain is known for its signature sandwiches made of grilled meat, melted cheese, an oil and vinegar-based coleslaw, tomato slices, and French fries between two thick slices of Italian bread.

 During the 2007 James Beard Foundation Awards, Primanti's was named as one of "America's Classic" restaurants.

 History

 In 1933, the first Primanti's opened at 46 Eighteenth Street in Pittsburgh's Strip District, a busy area along the Allegheny River.
 At the time, the Strip District was a major industrial center in Pittsburgh, filled with factories, warehouses, and shipyards.
 According to the restaurant, Joe Primanti was born in suburban Wilmerding, Pennsylvania, and eventually invented the restaurant's sandwich during the Great Depression.
 His brothers, Dick and Stanley, later joined him.
 The Primantis opened their restaurant at the corner of Smallman and Eighteenth Street in the Strip District, which still stands today.
 The restaurant primarily served the late-night and early-morning blue-collar workers who unloaded produce in the area.

 The tradition of the signature sandwiches was to combine their typical sandwich (grilled meat, melted cheese, and tomatoes on Italian bread) with its usual sides, french fries and coleslaw, added onto the sandwich in order to form a singular binding unit.
 The sandwich's design and packaging was created to reduce spillage for busy depression-era truck drivers in Pittsburgh's Strip District, allowing them to eat one-handed on the job instead of sitting down at a deli counter.

 With the passing of Stanley Primanti in the early 1970s and John in 1974, Dick decided to sell the business to Jim Patrinos in 1975.
 Today, there are 16 Pittsburgh area locations, including Pittsburgh International Airport, and the city's major sports venues PNC Park, Acrisure Stadium, and PPG Paints Arena, as well as several other locations throughout the eastern United States.

 In recent years, it has become tradition for players selected by the Pittsburgh Steelers in the NFL draft to visit the original Primanti Bros. location in the Strip District upon their arrival to the city.
 Notable picks include 2017 NFL draft first- and second-round picks, T. J. Watt, and JuJu Smith-Schuster, as well as 2019 NFL draft first-round pick, Devin Bush Jr.

 In 2022, Primanti Bros. was visited by President Joe Biden and Senator John Fetterman.